chrisboulton/php-resque/README.md

 * Class - string containing the name of scheduled job
 * Arguments - array of arguments supplied to the job
 * Queue - string containing the name of the queue the job was added to
+* Token - string containing the new token of the enqueued job

 ## Contributors ##